uzyovoys/zenbot/_pages/botscript.md

 Each Botscript contains a set of nested contexts, inputs, outputs and some other tags to describe the bot\'s logic.

 ### Context
-Context in terms of Zenbot looks like a dialog context from human communication.
+Context in terms of Zenbot looks like a dialog context in the human communication.

 > We all know that we understand each other not only because we talk on the same language.
 > We also share the same context - a set of "valid" phrases at this moment.